The Consistency of the $\bf{\Sigma^1_3}$-Separation Property: Boldface Separation

-The next lemma will finish the proof of our theorem: \begin{lemma} In $W[G_{\omega_1}]$, if $y_1,y_2$ are arbitrary real parameters and $m,k$ natural numbers, then the sets $D_{r,y_1,y_2,m,k}$ and $D_{r,y_1,y_2,m,k}^c$ are $\Sigma^1_3(\delta_{\alpha})$-definable, where $\delta_{\alpha}$ is a countable ordinal \end{lemma} \begin{proof} The proof is almost identical to the proof of Lemma \ref{Sigma13}, the only thing added is the countable ordinal $\delta_{\alpha}$ which should be chosen as in the definition of the iteration. \end{proof}
+The next lemma will finish the proof of our theorem: \begin{lemma} In $W[G_{\omega_1}]$, if $y \in 2^{\omega}$ is an arbitrary parameter, $R$ a real and $m,k$ natural numbers, then the sets $D^1_{y,m,k}(R)$ and $D^2_{y,m,k}(R)$ are $\Sigma^1_3(R)$-definable. \end{lemma} \begin{proof} The proof is almost identical to the proof of Lemma \ref{Sigma13}, the only thing added is the real $R$ as parameter. \end{proof}